Notice To Owner Issues

 By: Robert S. Tanner, Esq. and Larry R. Leiby, Esq.

 Protecting your construction lien rights is one of the best collection tools that contractors and suppliers can use.
 But, the procedures and timing can be complicated.
 An overview of the construction lien process and timing can be found here.
-Working closely with a board certified construction lawyer is advised.
+Working closely with a board certified construction attorneys is advised.

 A timely served Notice to Owner (“NTO”) is an absolute requirement for a subcontractor, sub-subcontractor, or material supplier to have lien rights (unless they are a subdivision improver).
 The statutory scheme can be problematic for a sub or supplier who starts work toward the end of the job.
 Of concern will be the timing of service of the NTO, when the owner makes final payment, and whether the owner’s final payment is made pursuant to a contractor’s final payment affidavit.
 This concept is discussed in the case Superfos Construction (U.S.), Inc. v.
 Hajoca Corporation, 712 So.
 2d 1228 (Fla.
 2d DCA 1998).